 Because the distances are so large, they appear to be the same.
 This makes it look like the Earth is on the center of a great sky sphere.
 All the stars seem to be infinitely far away.
 We can't fault the ancients for seeing the sky as a hollow sphere; it certainly looks that way.

 If you watch the sky at night, you will observe stars rising in the East, moving across the sky and reaching maximum altitude above the horizon in the South, then setting in the West.
 There is a star that does not move - the North Star Polaris.
 It sits still because it is almost on the Earth's axis.
 If you set up a camera and take a LOOOONG exposure of the north polar area, you will get a lovely picture of the stars rotating around the North Celestial Pole.
-This exposure is approximately 7 hours long!
+It was made on Mauna Kea (Hawaii) near the Keck Observatory.
+This exposure is approximately 3.3 hours long!
 The short bright arc near the center of rotation is Polaris, the North Star.

 The Earth determines where the Celestial Poles and Celestial Equator are located.
 If you extend the Earth's axis into space, the points where it intersects the Celestial Sphere are the Celestial Poles.
 There's a North pole and a South pole.
 What is an equator?
 It is a plane which cuts the planet in two exactly through the center (halfway between the poles) and perpendicular to the axis.
 The Earth's Equator clearly does this.

 Earth coordinates are latitude and longitude.
 Latitude measures angle north or south of the Equator (Equator is 0 degrees) and longitude measures east or west from the zero (prime) meridian.
 These coordinates are based on Earth's axis.
 That Prime Meridian is defined by a transit telescope at the old Royal Obvservatory in Greenwich, England (eastern suburb of London).
 The Prime Meridian could actually be located anywhere; it's in London by international agreement.